MISSING IN KANSAS: Jackie Hay cold case

-It’s been 37 years since Jackie Hay was last seen.
+It’s been decades since Jackie Hay was last seen alive.

 She was playing with kids on the afternoon of Sept.
 12, 1981, near her home at Colfax and Golf Park.
 When an older brother went to bring Jackie back inside, he could not find her.
 Jackie, 5, had vanished.